-At the present time, the Student Life Centre, Student Support Unit, University Counselling Services and International Student Support are providing online services if you need support – don’t hesitate to contact them.
+The Student Life Centre, Student Support Unit, University Counselling Service and International Student Support are providing virtual drop-ins and bookable appointments – don’t hesitate to contact them.

 Accessing medical help

-If you need medical help from your doctor’s surgery, contact them either online, by an app or by phone to be assessed.
-You can view online guidance about seeing a GP, produced by Healthwatch.
+If you need medical help from your doctor’s surgery, contact them either online, by an app or by phone to be assessed in the first instance.